richchang0721-boop/osd-behavioral-probe/experiments/raw_conversations/README.md

 and consents to this exposure.

 **Third-party information.** The logs have been reviewed by the author;
 they contain no personal data of identifiable third parties.
-Named characters within the conversations (e.g., companion personas) are AI-generated fictional entities, not real persons.
+Named characters within the conversations are AI-generated fictional entities, historical figures, or mythological/religious figures — none are living, identifiable persons.

 **Content advisory.** These are unedited personal conversations, including emotional, spiritual, and companionship-oriented exchanges.